-October 31, 2017, will mark the 500 year anniversary of the Protestant Reformation.
-This quincentennial celebration is remarkable in many ways as Protestants around the world will remember the accomplishments of the Reformers, most notably the bold move by Martin Luther in nailing the 95 theses to the castle door at Wittenberg.
+October 31s, 2017, marks the 500 year anniversary of the Protestant Reformation.
+This quin-centennial celebration is remarkable in many ways, as Protestants around the world will remember the accomplishments of the Reformers, most notably the bold move by Martin Luther in nailing the Ninety-Five Theses to the castle door at Wittenberg.

-After a brief introduction to the history and theology of the Reformation, Reeves and Chester waste no time in an initial answer to the question: “We need a stronger, not a weaker focus on Reformation theology,” according to the authors.
-They describe the Reformation as “a continual movement back to God’s Word.”
+After a brief introduction to the history and theology of the Reformation, Reeves and Chester waste no time in an initial answer to the question: “We need a stronger, not a weaker focus on Reformation theology.”
+They describe the Reformation as “a continual movement back to God’s Word”.
 Thus, the stage is set for the remainder of the book which will argue in no uncertain terms that the Reformation still matters.

 Reeves and Chester undergird their stance by pointing readers to key doctrines that were rediscovered during the days of the Protestant Reformation.
 They showcase the gospel systematically as they unfold the biblical reality of sovereign grace.
 Indeed, we are saved by grace alone, through faith alone, in Christ alone, on the Word alone, to the glory of God alone.

 Why the Reformation Still Matters succeeds by making a positive case for the gospel-saturated truths that flowed from the Reformation and continue to impact lives in our generation.
 Yet, theology is more than an end in itself.
 “Through these truths,” write Reeves and Chester, “lives can still blossom under the joy-giving light of God’s glory.”
 In other words, the Reformation makes a practical difference in the lives of people.
-It did almost five hundred years ago and will continue to impact lives as we await the return of our sovereign king.
+It did 500 years ago and will continue to impact lives as we await the return of our Sovereign King.